-- 1. Strategic vision and governance. - 2.
-Develop strategy implementation plans with management, to ensure consistency with vision and governance objectives. - 3.
+1. Strategic vision and governance.

+- 2. Develop strategy implementation plans with management, to ensure consistency with vision and governance objectives. - 3.
 Financial planning and management to achieve strategic and governance objectives. - 4.
-Company management performance monitoring and review.

-5. Manage relationships with shareholders, stakeholders and external parties at a governance level.
+Company performance monitoring and review. - 5.
+Manage relationships with Shareholders, stakeholders and external parties at a governance level.

-The company is governed by a Board of four directors appointed by Council:
+The Company is governed by a Board of four directors originally appointed by the Westland District Council (the Council).
+These directors include: